Erica Garner Never Stopped Fighting

 “I Can’t Breathe” became a rallying cry for the Black Lives Matter movement.
 Garner’s death, and the jury’s decision not to indict Pantaleo, sparked protests in New York City and around the country.
 These events also turned Garner’s oldest daughter, Erica, into an activist and organizer.
 She staged a die-in and started holding weekly vigils months after her father’s death.
 She became a fierce critic of Mayor Bill de Blasio, Governor Andrew Cuomo, and Hillary Clinton, and was a surrogate for Bernie Sanders during the primary.

 On Christmas Eve, Erica had an asthma attack that triggered a heart attack.
-She was put into a medically-induced coma and was declared brain dead on Wednesday.
-She died on Saturday, and is survived by her 3-month old son, Eric III, and her 8-year-old daughter, Alyssa.
+She was put into a medically induced coma and was declared brain dead on Wednesday.
+She died on Saturday, and is survived by her 3-month-old son, Eric III, and her 8-year-old daughter, Alyssa.

-This interview was conducted in mid-December, at the request of Garner, to mark the 3rd anniversary of the grand jury’s decision not to indict Pantaleo.
+This interview was conducted in mid-December, at the request of Erica Garner, to mark the third anniversary of the grand jury’s decision not to indict Pantaleo.

 [The following is a condensed and edited version of the interview.
 The full audio can be heard here.]

-Were police brutality and criminal justice reform things that you thought about before your father was killed?
+Were police brutality and criminal-justice reform things that you thought about before your father was killed?
 Did you live in fear of something like this happening to one of your relatives or loved ones?

 It was talked about, but not really.
-We heard stories of other black men being killed, but it never never hit home until the day it happened.
+We heard stories of other black men being killed, but it never, never hit home until the day it happened.
 My father always had encounters with the police.
 He was very adamant, especially towards the end of his life, that he was being harassed and was basically being backed into a corner — police officers on Staten Island locking him up, taking his cigarettes, taking his money or tying it up in bail, time in jail even, for something so small as selling cigarettes.
-If you look at the video: before he said “I can’t breathe,” he was basically asking them to leave him alone.
+If you look at the video: Before he said, “I can’t breathe,” he was basically asking them to leave him alone.

 People that were there said that he didn’t even have cigarettes that day.
 He was trying to make peace between two people that were fighting.
 My father is the peacemaker.